garrandall/popular-music-data/tracks/blue-ain-t-your-color-keith-urban.md

 ‘Cause you look like
 You...
 Haven’t felt the fire, had a little fun
-Hadn’t had a smile in a little while, baby
+Hadn 't had a smile in a little while, baby

 Blue...
 Looks good on the sky
-Looks good on that neon buzzin’ on the wall
+Looks good on that neon buzzin ' on the wall
-But darlin', it don’t match your eyes
+But darlin', it don 't match your eyes
-I’m tellin’ you...
+I 'm tellin ' you...
-You don’t need that guy
+You don 't need that guy
-It’s so black and white, he’s stealin’ your thunder Baby, blue ain’t your color
+It 's so black and white, he 's stealin ' your thunder Baby, blue ain 't your color

-I'm not tryna...
+I'm not tryna
 Be another just pick you up kinda guy
 Tryna drink you up, tryna take you home
 But I just...